grumat/glossy-msp430/README.md

 need specs for individual MCU parts.

+### WriteFlashXv2

+This is a MSP430 *funclet* responsible for writing flash on MSP430 CPUXv2 parts, which integrates dedicated timing circuits for the Flash memory.

 ## Other Repository Folders

 When cloning the repository, some other folders will be created.
 The